The coronavirus pandemic has devastated economies globally and has had lasting effects on how we conduct business.

 4. The median income

 The median household in a city indicates the strength of its rental market.
-Rent is often a significant expense for most people, therefore critical that you invest in a market with a moderate to high-income demographic.
+Rent is often a significant expense for most people, therefore it is critical that you invest in a market with a moderate to high-income demographic.

 Median income helps you weed out low-income areas not suitable for multifamily investing for beginners.